 The Super DH Spherical is very similar to the Bell Super Air Spherical open face helmet, but comes with a detachable chin bar.
 It's a great option for trail, enduro or DH riding/racing as the chin bar is DH certified – unlike the lighter Super Air R MIPS.

-Removing or adding the chin bar involves operating three clips - one on each side and another one at the rear.
-When locked into place, the chin bar is totally sturdy and free from any movement at all.
+Removing or adding the chin bar involves operating three clips – one on each side and another one at the rear.
+When locked into place, we found the chin bar to be totally sturdy and free from any movement during out tests.

-Vents are located over the brows which intake air and pass it through the helmet to keep you cooler.
-The visor area features storage for both goggles or glasses.
+Air intake vents are located over the brows and pass it through the helmet to keep you cooler.
+There's storage for both goggles or glasses available below the visor.
 Our medium test sample weighed in at 897g, which is heavier than the claimed 860g but still reasonable for a DH certified lid.
 The Super DH comes with two sets of cheek pads in different thicknesses to help you dial in the fit when running as a full-face.

-The Otocon is available in two options, the feature-packed Otocon Race Mips or a cheaper, but lighter, standard Otocon.
-Both helmets feature the same EPP/EPS dual-density shell, ventilation, POC's Race Lock head retention, break-away peak spec they represent the pinnacle of their ‘Whole Helmet Concept’.
+The POC Otocon is available in two different options, the feature-packed Otocon Race Mips, and a less expensive, but lighter, standard option.
+Both models feature the same EPP/EPS dual-density shell, ventilation, POC's Race Lock head retention, and breakaway peak spec.

-The Otocon Race MIPS uses two different liner materials that are optimised for function and protection – the upper zone is constructed from EPS foam and the lower zone is made from EPP.
-The brand says the transition between EPP and EPS adds strength and stability.
+The Otocon Race MIPS uses two different liner materials that are optimized for function and protection – the upper zone is constructed from EPS foam and the lower zone is made from EPP.
+POC says the transition between EPP and EPS adds strength and stability.

-Aramid bridges (thin finger-like portions of very strong, woven material) are moulded to the helmet liner, again to improve structural stability and increase penetration protection.
+Aramid bridges (thin finger-like portions of very strong, woven material) are molded to the helmet liner, again, to improve structural stability and increase penetration protection.

 POC has included extra smart features in addition to structural safety.
 The Otocon has an NFC Medical ID built in.
 By recording a rider's medical history and emergency contact information in the helmet and making it accessible to other riders, medical personnel, and first responders, according to POC, this promotes user safety and protection.